FionaCBL/HMDIngestWorkflowImprovement/README.md

 Three broad checks are available:
 - Shelfmark source folder checks
-This checks that the value of `Source Folder` given for an item in SharePoint is a valid path on the BL network.
-If not, a variable is written to SharePoint. **Sharepoint writing not yet available**
+This checks that the value of `Source Folder` given for an item in SharePoint is a valid path on the BL network and writes the outcome of this check to Sharepoint.
 - Run shelfmark protected character check
 Checks a shelfmark as entered in SharePoint for protected characters that will cause errors further down the workflow.
-Writes to SharePoint if errors are found. **Sharepoint writing not yet available**
+Writes outcome of this check to SharePoint.

 - Generates image order CSV and perform ALTO XML checks.
 Writes to SharePoint if errors are found.
-**Sharepoint writing not yet available**

-### For testing the week of 18th June 2020
-The image order CSV is the most complete check and offers the most useful output so it would be great if you could test this!
-Image order CSVs should appear in your Desktop within the HMDSharepoint_ImgOrderCSVs folder regardless of which environment you select.
-Feel free to test things with the `test` or `prod` environments, and use any project you like.
-The `prod` environment was only included because I started having issues accessing the test SharePoint on 17/06/2020.
+Image order csvs are written to a folder on the desktop currently.

 ## For Developers